NYPL-Simplified/Simplified-Android-CI/README-implementation.md

 else.
 This is node `S6` on the flow chart.

 Deploying an application to Firebase requires including _release notes_.
-The current applications use [changelog](https://www.io7m.com/software/changelog/) to maintain a `README-CHANGES.xml` file in each project.
-The build system automatically generates release notes from this file.
+The build system assumes a file `README-CHANGES.txt` exists in the root of the project, and the contents of this file are inserted into release notes verbatim.